 - Current certified police officer requiring no more than the one week refresher at ALETA

 - Bi-lingual in conversational Spanish or ASL sign language (proficiency test will be given)

-- 30 or more college credit hours with 2.0 or higher grade point average
+- Over 60 college credit hours with 2.0 or higher grade point average.

 4 Background Investigation